Volunteering in Bolivia with Projects Abroad

 Projects available in Bolivia

 Volunteer on a care project in Cochabamba and provide children with much-needed care and attention.
-Placements include special-needs centres, orphanages and homes for the elderly.
+Placements include special-needs centres, day care centres, and homes for the elderly.

 Work with a respected dog training centre to offer children with physical or mental disabilities positive interaction with dogs.